-STACEY ALLEN Student Representative, Missouri Southern Board of Regents ciate of arts and associate of science.
-The college offers bachelor's degrees in 42 major areas in liberal arts, teacher education, business and technology.
+The following degrees are offered: bachelor of arts, bachelor of science, bachelor of science in business administration, bachelor of science in education, bachelor of general studies, associate of arts and associate of science.
+The university offers bachelor's degrees in 42 major areas in liberal arts, teacher education, business and technology.
 In addition to the four-year programs, the curriculum offers premedical, preengineering and other preprofessional programs and two-year associate degrees in dental hygiene, computer science, law enforcement, radiological technology, computer aided drafting and design, computer assisted manufacturing technology and respiratory therapy.